Grab Your Free Funnel and Video Sales Letter Script Now

 2. Offer tips and tricks

-Tips and tricks videos have a fantastic range, from super-short snack videos on YouTube to longer content with valuable, repeatable advice when it comes to shortcuts.
+Tips and tricks videos have a fantastic range, from super-short snack videos on YouTube to longer content with valuable, repeatable advice regarding shortcuts.
 They’re also great for building brand trust, as it’s easy to share expertise as you solve problems.

 3. Look behind the scenes